Taylor Teagarden: Chicago Cubs

-On January 10, 2015, Teagarden signed a minor league deal with the Chicago Cubs.
-In early July, the Cubs needed catching depth and called up Teagarden to backup starter Miguel Montero behind the plate.
-Teagarden was batting .294 with 19 RBI in 43 games for the Iowa Cubs.
+On January 10, 2015, Teagarden signed a minor league contract with the Chicago Cubs.
+On July 4, the Cubs needed catching depth and called up Teagarden to backup starter Miguel Montero behind the plate.
+Teagarden was batting .294 with 19 RBI in 43 games for the Triple-A Iowa Cubs.
+In 8 games for Chicago, he went 3-for-15 (.200) with 2 RBI.
+On August 2, Teagarden was designated for assignment by the Cubs.
+He cleared waivers and was sent outright to Triple-A Iowa on August 7.